 An Intern Credential is a temporary license issued by Californai Commission on Teacher Credentialing (CTC) that is valid for 2 years.
 The intern credential allows the individual to be employed by a school district or county office of education as the teacher of record.

-To be eligible for the intern credential, the student needs to be admitted and enrolled in a Preliminary Education Specialist Credential Program in:
+- To be eligible for the intern credential, the student needs to be admitted and enrolled in a Preliminary Education Specialist Credential Program in one of the following:

-- And have a valid employment offer, on letterhead issued from Human Resources of the employing district or school.
+- Obtain a valid employment offer, on letterhead issued from Human Resources of the employing district or school.